Blessed Feast!

 The Orthodox Christian tradition of Churching a mother on her return to church with her child for a blessing, 40 days after the birth of the baby, comes from the Jewish rite observed in this feast.

-Sharing one of the many beautiful hymns for this Feast written by 9th Century female saint, St. Kassiani:
+One of the many beautiful hymns written by 9th Century female saint, St. Kassiani:

 How can I hold Thee as a Child,